OpenTournament/OpenTournament/Documentation Group 13/Design.md

 4/10/2021 - Commited changes to Weapon_Skins to make four new skins for the AssaultRifle so users get more skin options for their weapons.

 4/11/2021 - Commited changes to Weapon_Skins to make four new skins for the BlobGun so users get more skin options for their weapons.

+4/12/2021 - Commited changes to Weapon_Skins to make four new skins for the Cannon so users can have more skins optins to choose.